 My first two days of appointments (September 2017) at Mayo were full!
 They scheduled me to see specialists in many departments, some of which seemed to have nothing to do with my symptoms.
 Mayo is thorough!
 I had x-rays, MRI's, an overnight sleep test, "women's" exams, urine tests and many blood tests.
 I even talked with a psychologist.
 I came back a couple weeks later for more tests.

 In October, I went back to Mayo and talked with a rheumatologist about all the results.
 He said one of my tests (ANCA) came back positive.
-He hasn't given me a diagnosis yet, but his best guess is Granulomatosis with polyangiitis (GPA/Wegener’s).
+He hasn't given me a diagnosis yet, but his best guess is Granulomatosis with Polyangiitis (GPA).
 GPA is an autoimmune disease; a form of Vasculitis, which is inflammation of blood vessels.
 The mystery is that although my ANCA test was positive, I don't have most of the "classic" symptoms of GPA.
-(He also doesn't think it is Rheumatoid)
+He also doesn't think it's Rheumatoid.

 He prescribed prednisone for thirty days and wants to see how my body will respond.
 I will see him again this Tuesday, November 28th (rescheduled from the previous week).
 Although prednisone took away much of the pain, I'd rather not take it if possible.
 Long-term use has negative side effects.

 I will write a journal entry on this site after my appointment.

 Generally speaking, I'm doing ok!
 I know many people live with much more serious illnesses than this.
 I'm thankful for the privilege of going to one of the best medical centers in the world!
 So far my insurance is covering it.
 Some days I go for hours without pain!
 My fatigue has been increasing but is still manageable.

 Thanks for reading my story!
 You are welcome to share my Caring Bridge site.
 I'm always open to feedback (about my health and about this site!).